-The correct answer is #5.
-While there are many circumstances where a CT may be indicated, their routine use at time of diagnosis or treatment is not generally indicated.
-PET scans are helpful if there is concern that there might be a second type of cancer as occurs in Richter’s Transformation (RT).
-RT is faster growing than CLL and therefore more metabolic active and will “light up” on a PET scan.
-Outside of clinical trials, CTs (and PET scans) are not helpful in the routine management of CLL.
-For more details, see: https://cllsociety.org/beyond-the-basics/what-about-ct-scans/.
+ANSWER: The correct answer is # 5.
+While there are many circumstances where a CT may be helpful, their routine use with diagnosis or treatment is not generally indicated.
+PET scans measure metabolic activity and are used to look for a second cancer such as Richter’s Transformation (RT).
+RT is more metabolic active than CLL and therefore and will “light up” on a PET scan.
+Outside of clinical trials, CT and PET scans are not helpful in the routine management our CLL.
+For more details, see: https://cllsociety.org/beyond-the-basics/what-about-ct-scans/

 BASICS: Response to Therapy

 In order to be consistent, doctors and researchers have agreed on standard ways to describe response to therapy.
 The definitions are actually quite technical and are changing.
 This is a simplified version.
 We start with the worst and work towards the best.

 Progressive disease (PD): As the name suggests, the cancer continues to grow despite the treatment.
 This is not good news.

 Stable disease (SD): The cancer neither progresses nor recedes.
 This can be a durable and quite an OK circumstance, especially if the CLL is not causing problems.